-53. Disclosure of a Conflict of Interest at a Community Asset Committee Meeting
+52. Disclosure of a Conflict of Interest at a Community Asset Committee Meeting

-A Councillor who has a conflict of interest in a matter being considered at a Community Asset Committee Meeting at which they are present must disclose that conflict of interest by: Formatted: Heading 4, Left, Indent: Left: 1 cm, Outline numbered + Level: 4 + Numbering Style: a, b, c, ... + Start at: 1 + Alignment: Left + Aligned at: 3 cm + Indent at: 4 cm, Tab stops: Not at 2 cm
+A Councillor who has a conflict of interest in a matter being considered at a Community Asset Committee Meeting at which they are present must disclose that conflict of interest by:

-(a) providing to the Chief Executive Officer before the Community Asset Committee Meeting commences a written notice:

-(iii)(i) advising of the conflict of interest; and

-(iv)(ii) explaining the nature of the conflict of interest,
+- (a) providing to the Chief Executive Officer before the Community Asset Committee Meeting commences a written notice: - (i) advising of the conflict of interest; and - (ii) explaining the nature of the conflict of interest, - (b) and then immediately before the matter is considered announcing to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule; or

-- (b) and then immediately before the matter is considered announcing to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this sub-Rule; or - (c) explaining the nature of the conflict of interest to those present at the Community Asset Committee Meeting immediately before the matter is considered.
+(c) explaining the nature of the conflict of interest to those present at the Community Asset Committee Meeting immediately before the matter is considered.

-54. Disclosure at a Meeting Conducted Under the Auspices of Council
+53. Disclosure at a Meeting Conducted Under the Auspices of Council